 now that the drums were recorded, my original plan to leave the guitars alone wasn’t going to work anymore. some more low end was needed. so bass was recorded, and i managed to improvise a few counter-melodies and octave-things that i liked.

-either i’m a much better bassist than i used to be, or the germanium is the best bass DI there ever was, because i didn’t have to do anything at all to the tone. again, it just sat where i wanted it to. in the past i would EQ the mucus out of my bass tracks and add a “bass amp simulator” effect in order to get things to sound as defined as i could while cutting out the mud. i like the bass sounds i got doing that (heard on everything from OH YOU THIS on — before that i wouldn’t use any EQ and things would get a little muddy sometimes), but it’s nice not to have to do it anymore. maybe the new pickups i souped the bass up with a while back deserve some thanks too.
+either i’m a much better bassist than i used to be, or the germanium is the best bass DI there ever was, because i didn’t have to do anything at all to the tone. again, it just sat where i wanted it to. in the past i would EQ the mucus out of my bass tracks and add a “bass amp simulator” effect in order to get things to sound as defined as i could while cutting out the mud. i like the bass sounds i got doing that (heard on everything from OH YOU THIS forward — before that, i wouldn’t use any EQ and things would get a little muddy sometimes), but it’s nice not to have to do it anymore. maybe the new pickups i souped the bass up with a while back deserve some thanks too.

 the song still felt like it was missing something. i recorded a little bit of wurlitzer electric piano, and that seemed to be what it needed. part of me wishes i’d thrown another mic in there to make the snare cut a little more, and there’s a sloppy vocal moment where my voices sing “that” and “who” at the same time instead of deciding on some common ground, but as usual i don’t feel much like polishing the song to within an inch of its life. so i think those rough edges will always be there.

-what’s funny is, as rough as it is, this song sounds so much more polished than the stuff i was doing a few years ago. it’s pretty funny. i did a rough mix today just to see how it all sounded on CD. i’m not sure if it’ll be the final mix, but i put it up on my myspace page instead of posting it here. gotta mix things up and keep people on their toes.
+what’s funny is, as rough as it is, this song sounds so much more polished than the stuff i was doing a few years ago. i did a rough mix today just to see how it all sounded on CD. i’m not sure if it’ll be the final mix, but i put it up on my myspace page instead of posting it here. gotta mix things up and keep people on their toes.

-so, a song goes from being pretty stripped-down and looking like it’ll stay that way, to being a little less stripped-down, without me having much to do with it on an active level. it just sort of happened. i can hear all kinds of other things i could have added in my head — layers of guitars and things. but it would have been a little tricky with only sixteen tracks to work with, i didn’t feel like bouncing things all over the place, and i guess i just don’t roll that way. austerity is in my bones, no matter how many times i try to send myself somewhere else.
+so, a song goes from being pretty stripped-down and looking like it’ll stay that way, to being a little less stripped-down, without me having much to do with it on an active level. it just sort of happened. i can hear all kinds of other things i could have added in my head — layers of guitars and stuff. but it would have been a little tricky with only sixteen tracks to work with, i didn’t feel like bouncing things all over the place, and i guess i just don’t roll that way. austerity is in my bones, no matter how many times i try to send myself somewhere else.

 back in late january, gord and i had our first real papa ghostface recording session in years. only one song came out of it — a far cry from the hyper-productive days of old — but the knowledge that there was even the seed of a new papa ghostface song had at least three imaginary people in hysterics. we recorded bass and synthesizer, with me playing one-handed hip hop synth drums for a bit of the song, and left it at that.